 [For more, see Creative Solutions.
 You will find in that book the structure of a well-formed problem, well-formed outcome, well-formed solution, and a well-formed innovation.]

-From: L. Michael Hall 2019 Neurons #53 December 2, 2019 How to be a Professional Communicator #8
+From: L. Michael Hall 2019 Neurons #54 December 2, 2019 Professional Communicator #8

 TRAINING FOR BECOMING A PROFESSIONAL COMMUNICATOR